 You can access YouGov through your browser, or you can download the app on Google Play and the Apple Store.

 Signing up for YouGov is easy.
 Just follow these steps:

-- Opened the app, go to the ‘Join’ page
+- Open the app, or go to the ‘Join’ page on the YouGov website.

 - Confirm your email address